 - I. How do the unions seek to represent the interests of women members and include women in decision-making? - II.
 What are the main barriers to women's participation and leadership in the selected unions?
 What has the union done to overcome these barriers? - III.
 Are there different barriers pertaining to women's participation vs. women's leadership in the unions? - IV.
 Are there different barriers (within and outside the unions) linked to age, geography, socio-economic status, culture, family status etc. among female members?
 What has the union done to overcome these barriers? - V. Are there different barriers to be found at different levels of the unions (local, regional, and national)?
 How might these be overcome? - VI.
 Do the unions have policies and/or have taken action to reduce gender imbalances in participation in union activities and decision-making?
 How have they been effective? - VII.
 Have the unions taken into account the 'triple burden' (professional work, unpaid family/domestic responsibilities, union participation) on women?
 If so, how?
 If not, why not?
 How might they do so in future? - VIII.
 To what extent have measures aimed at increasing women's representation and involvement in the unions been effective?

 Design and methodology

-The proposals must include a detailed description of the research design and methodology.
+The proposals must include a detailed description of the research approach, design and methodology, which is anchored within gender studies and applied to the targeted countries.

 Key deliverables and timeframe